Ditectrev/Microsoft-Azure-AZ-500-Azure-Security-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Yes
 - [ ] No.

 ### Your network contains an on-premises Active Directory domain that syncs to an Azure Active Directory (Azure AD) tenant.
 The tenant contains the users shown in the following table.
-You configure a multi-factor authentication (MFA) registration policy that has the following settings: – Assignments: – Include: Group1 – Exclude Group2 – Controls: Require Azure MFA registration – Enforce Policy: On For each of the following statements, select Yes if the statement is true.
-Otherwise, select No. NOTE: Each correct selection is worth one point
+You configure a multi-factor authentication (MFA) registration policy that has the following settings: – Assignments: – Include: Group1 – Exclude Group2 – Controls: Require Azure MFA registration – Enforce Policy: On

 ![Question 607 part 1](images/question607_1.jpg)
 ![Question 607 part 2](images/question607_2.jpg)